Why is MET on Equity's do not work list?

 Productions planned for 2018-2019 included: The Odd Couple, the trilogy Orphan’s Home Cycle, The Cherry Orchard, Seven Guitars, The Shawshank Redemption and City of Angels.
 It’s A Wonderful Life, our Christmas show is a radio play staged reading and was not considered a part of our regular season.

-On Tuesday August 14, as we started production on the first show of the 2018-19 season, Metropolitan Ensemble Theatre was contacted by AEA to say that they expected to step fully into the SPT a Small Professional Theatre agreement, taking us to 15 contracts from 6 for the season underway.
+On Tuesday August 14, as we started production on the first show of the 2018-19 season, Metropolitan Ensemble Theatre was contacted by Chicago AEA to say that they expected to step fully into the SPT a Small Professional Theatre agreement, taking us to 14 contracts from 6 for the season underway.
 We had expected to add contracts and were prepared to do so, but not for this level of increase.
 After discussion with the AEA Business Rep, Theresa Bailey, on Tuesday August 14, we reached a verbal agreement on 12 contracts (6 actor 6 SM, leaving the script in hand holiday performance alone without AEA actors).
 Since rehearsals were beginning, we contracted Equity SM Susan Proctor to come on board for The Odd Couple.
 Three days later, August 17, we were informed by Theresa that the agreement had been cancelled by the Central Regional Director, Christian Hainds, and we were back to 14 contracts.
 No reason was given for why the original agreement she had made was cancelled.

-In late November, we learned that the major funder for our AEA contracts for the preceding five years had a funding shortfall and could not continue supporting MET (or any other local arts companies) for the remainder of the season.
+In late November, we learned that the major sponsor for AEA contracts for the preceding five years had a funding shortfall and could not continue supporting MET (or many other local arts companies) for the remainder of the season.
 This represented a loss of approx. $25K-$36K.
 We contacted the AEA Business Rep. Theresa Bailey immediately to alert her to the problem.
 She suggested that we write and request relief due to financial hardship.
 On Dec.
 8 we did so, asking to proceed with AEA stage managers to weather the short fall.
 On Dec.
 10, that request was denied.
 The MET board was informed of this, and it was suggested that we write again, explain the situation in detail, and offer a more specific outline of the solution.

 On Thursday, Dec.
 13 at 5:27 p.m., Metropolitan Ensemble Theatre requested a special allowance for the third time.
 MET offered the following compromise: hire non-union actors and AEA stage managers for the next three productions, A Wonderful Life, The Cherry Orchard, and Seven Guitars.
 Rationale: The short term solution of using an AEA SM only for the coming 3 productions would have saved enough to be back on track by season’s end and meeting the goal of two contracts in the last two productions of the year.

 The following morning, on Friday Dec.
 14 at 9:14 am we were contacted and denied again.
 The letter Bailey had sent was not mentioned at all.
 We do not know if the AEA Theatre Development Committee or Central Regional Committee was ever presented with that request.
 MET was told the next step in the process would be to appeal to the Central Regional Board at their meeting on January 14, 2019.
 The timing of this decision directly affected long term outcomes in that two of the productions addressed in the compromise (Wonderful Life and The Cherry Orchard) occurred between the receipt of the email and the date of the meeting, obligating Metropolitan Ensemble Theatre to fund the full 4 contracts they required rather than the 2 requested.
-Doing this drained what little cash there was on hand.